Polymorqhism/polyWM/README.md

 ### More Info

 - _To prevent clutter, polyWM intentionally only allows for two tiles per workspace._
+- The whole WM is considered experimental.
+Use at your own risk.
 - Uses `dmenu` by default.
 Change it through `polywm.c` if desired.
 - Uses `alacritty` by default.
 Change it through `polywm.c`.
 - Changes will only take effect after the WM is recompiled.